The Swiss capacity allocation body TVS is a federal not-for-profit entity under public law with a sepa-rate legal personality.

 Here you'll find general information about the TVS as well as an introduction to the topic of railway network access.

-The TVS is a member of the governing body (management board) of both the Rhine-Alpine corridor and the North Sea-Mediterranean corridor and takes part in several working groups.
-The RUs and terminal operators participate as members of advisory bodies to ensure their needs are also taken into account.
+The TVS is a member of the governing body (Management Board) of the NSRM corridor and is involved in several working groups.
+Railway undertakings and terminal operators can put forward their expectations within advisory groups.